mithun-bharadwaj/Neural_Style_Transfer/README.md

 3. Weights for the style layers.
 4. Learning rate.

+## Dependencies
+1. Jupyter notebook
+2. numpy
+3. matplotlib
+4. OpenCV (For the image processing part.
+Substitues can be used for this)
+5. scipy
+6. Tensorflow
+7. Keras

 ## How to run
 1. Download the weights of the pre-trained VGG19 model using the link given below.
 2. Place the 2 script files in the src folder of this repository in the same root folder as the .mat file